vdc2023/vdc2023.github.io/README.md

-# MMMU
+# VDC
-Homepage of MMMU, A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI.
+Homepage of VDC, A Versatile Data Cleanser for Detecting Dirty Samples.

 This website is adapted from [Nerfies website](https://nerfies.github.io) and [MathVista](https://mathvista.github.io/).